 Sin is not this act of innocent fun, but a rebellious act against a holy God.
 It never fully satisfies your soul longing and ultimately leads to death.

-Resisting the Far Country & The Sinless Son
+Resisting the Far Country

 In light of this truth, let us see sin for what it truly is, a lie that deceives and is attempting to kill you.
 We must wage war against our sins, enter into grace-filled, truth speaking accountability groups, and resist the far country, though enticing, with the understanding that it’s never better than remaining at home with the Father.